-The Colloid Project is a continuation of the Colloid Dipole Project which is ending in the beginning of 2008 with a final report.
+The Colloid Project is a continuation of the Colloid Dipole Project which was ended in the beginning of 2008 and final reporting is in progress.
 The overall goal for the Colloid Project is to answer the questions when colloid transport has to be taken into account in the safety assessment, and how the colloid transport can be modelled.